Asterinos1/Graphics-Unity-Project/README.md

 ## About:
 - The theme of the game is cartoonish, medieval fantasy.
 - In this game you play as Aria, a female warrior who has to protect her city from bandits and place the lion statues on top of blue carpets.
 - The bandits patrol the area and chase Aria to attack her.
-If she suffers damage she can pick up health potion scattered around each level to restore health.
+If she suffers damage she can pick up health potions, scattered around each level, to restore health.
 If she dies either by reaching 0 health or fall of the map ( Level 2) the level restarts
 - Each level is split into 2 parts.
 Eliminate all enemies and place all lion statues on top of blue carpets to proceed to the next part and finish the level.
 Every level is unique and no stats/items are transfered from one level to another
 - There is a total of 3 levels: Village (Introduction), Mountain, Castle